I’ve read every book that says you need to be positive and keep going and learning.

 To be fair, many of my ideas have invisible value until much later.

 One weird thing is despite all my failures and shortcomings, every time I come across an old list of goals or dream board which is a fancy name for an illustration board with pictures of things I want to buy and experiences that I want to have, I noticed that everything in those wish lists are already part of the list of things that I own.

 Other people are discouraging.
-My dad is.
-My mom is.
-Even me.

 I found out that going for your goals is scary because this involves leaving your comfort zone.

 This involves learning new skills and techniques and failure to learn in time will result in failure.

 Here are some lessons I learned in the process.

 Sometimes it takes a month or several months to learn a skill.

 If you give yourself an unrealistic deadline you’ll be hating yourself as a result.

 I know this because I can remember how many times I felt worthless because I convinced myself it takes less time to learn a skill or to achieve my goals.